A device-independent protocol for XOR oblivious transfer: Abstract

 \section{Abstract}

 Oblivious transfer is a cryptographic primitive where Alice has two bits and Bob wishes to learn some function of them.
 Ideally, Alice should not learn Bob's desired function choice and Bob should not learn any more than what is logically implied by the function value.
 While decent quantum protocols for this task are known, many become completely insecure if an adversary were to control the quantum devices used in the implementation of the protocol.
-In this work we give a fully device-independent quantum protocol for XOR oblivious transfer which is provably more secure than any classical protocol.
+In this work we give a fully device-independent quantum protocol for XOR oblivious transfer.